cake17/cake17.github.io/_posts/2014-10-15-softwares-installation.md

 	sudo launchctl unload /Library/LaunchDaemons/org.jenkins-ci.plist

-# XDebug
+## XDebug

 Site officiel : http://xdebug.org/

-# NetBeans
+## Text Editors

-Sublime Text 3 is also a great editor
+- Atom : I know use this one as it's the one developed by Github.
+Light but functionnal.

-Préférences : PHP / Unit Testing
+- NetBeans : I used it a while, it's really complete but it's a little slow on my machine.
-Search (moi il se trouve dans /usr/bin/phpunit)
+- Sublime Text 3 is also a great editor.